-The Kachemak Bay Water Trail is a 125-mile route that extends from the Homer Spit, east along Kachemak Bay to the head of the bay, and further along the southern side of the bay to the City of Seldovia.
+The Kachemak Bay Water Trail is a 125-mile route that extends from the Homer Spit, west and north along Kachemak Bay to the head of the bay, and further along the southern side of the bay to the City of Seldovia.
 The water route passes by public and private land, diverse habitat from intertidal areas to alpine trails, and spectacular wildlife viewing opportunities.

 Ready to explore the Kachemak Bay Water Trail?
 Click on the "Plan Your Trip" or "About Us" tabs to get started!
 Our other links provide further resources and a wealth of information on the Kachemak Bay Water Trail.
 The water trail can be enjoyed by both motorized and nonmotorized vessels.